By: Laura Marissa CullellMarketing & Operations Officer

 Here are some of the most interesting applications of Blockchain for Social impact, more specifically how this innovative technology addresses some of the Sustainable Development Goals.

-Blockchain Technology and the UN: The Sustainable Development Goals
+The UN Sustainable Development Goals (SDGs)

 For those that are unfamiliar, in 2015, all 193 members of the United Nations unanimously passed a resolution implementing a 15-year plan of achieving 17 Sustainable Development, global goals by 2030 (SDGs).
 Each of these goals has targets to achieve, totalling 169 different targets.
 The SDGs cover a broad range of social and economic development issues including poverty, hunger, health, education, gender equality, clean water, sanitation, energy, environment, and social justice.